 Our hypothesis is that when perceiving facial expressions, East Asians recognize more opposite-valence emotions in facial expressions (i.e., seeing anger in smiling faces) than European Americans.
 In order to test this hypothesis, we created a set of facial expressions varying in the model’s gender, race, expressivity, and valence, and asked Japanese and European American participants to judge the emotions of the person in each picture with scales for perception of 13 emotions.

 In order to further explore the hypothesis, Study 2 additionally observed whether participants make internal or external attributions when judging facial expressions.
-Our aim was to observe whether the tendency to make an internal attribution (thinking the person’s emotion expression is due to one’s character or personality) or external attribution (thinking that the person’s emotion expression is due to external factors outside the person) differs across cultures, as well as to see if this tendency mediates the relationship between culture and the perception of mixed emotion.
+Our aim was to observe whether the tendency to make an internal attribution (thinking the person’s emotion expression is due to character or personality) or external attribution (thinking that the person’s emotion expression is due to external factors outside the person) differs across cultures, as well as to see if this tendency mediates the relationship between culture and the perception of mixed emotion.

 In Study 3, we used an open-ended essay format to investigate the perception of mixed emotion across cultures.
 Our understanding of how emotions are recognized is easily constrained by the methods we use to ask about that process.
 Although simpler for the researcher, closed-ended methods limit the participants’ possible answers and explanations to those the researcher has pre-determined as likely or appropriate.
 In contrast, free-response methods allow participants greater freedom to explain their process of reading facial expressions.
 We expected that the Japanese participants would report more opposite valence emotions than European Americans in these open-ended essays when asked about their perception of facial expressions.
 Also, we coded the appraisal patterns of subjects as well to get at the mechanism for dialectical emotion perception.